connorf25/automated-screening/README.md

 # Automated-Screening

-This repo explores using various machine learning methods to perform semi-automated screening
+This python repo explores using various machine learning methods to perform semi-automated screening

+## Installation

+This python repo requires Python3 (run using version 3.10.6) and pip (22.2.2).

+To install all package requirements run:

+`pip install -r requirements.txt`

 ## Method Names